-- Your 2021 earned income.
-The amount translated from the federal Form 8801 is the primary taxpayer's federal earned income for 2021.
-You will have to make an adjustment to this entry only if California earned income is different. - Adjustment for special businesses.
-The amount translated from the federal Form 8801 is the allowance for personal services rendered, as explained in the IRS instructions for line 29 of Form 6251. - Earned Income for Exemption Worksheet. (auto-calc) Computed as the sum of the preceding two amounts, this is the amount of earned income used in applying the special limitations for children at line 9 of Form 3510. - Earned Income more than half your support?
-Answer Yes only if the preceding amount is more than the support provided by all others combined in 2021. - Full-time student in 2021?
-Answer Yes if enrolled as a full-time student in any 5 month period in 2021. - YOUR age on 2021 Form 540. (auto-calc) Computed as the age you entered on our 2021 Form 540 less one year, this is your age on January 1, 2021. - Both parents died before 2022?
-Translated from the federal Form 8801, the answer should be Yes only if neither parent was alive on January 1, 2022.
+- Your 2023 earned income.
+The amount to enter here is the primary taxpayer's federal earned income for 2023. - Adjustment for special businesses.
+This is an adjustment for personal services rendered that are included in federal earned income. - Earned Income for Exemption Worksheet. (auto-calc) Computed as the sum of the preceding two amounts, this is the amount of earned income used in applying the special limitations for children at line 9 of Form 3510. - Earned Income more than half your support?
+Answer Yes only if the preceding amount is more than the support provided by all others combined in 2023. - Full-time student in 2023?
+Answer Yes if enrolled as a full-time student in any 5 month period in 2023. - YOUR age on 2023 Form 540. (auto-calc) Computed as the age you entered on our 2023 Form 540 less one year, this is your age on January 1, 2023. - Both parents died before 2024?
+The answer should be Yes only if nei- ther parent was alive on January 1, 2024.